 Almost every day, someone asks me about the best way to lose five pounds.

-Specifically, the best aerobic exercises (cardio) or physical activities for fat burning.
+Specifically, the best aerobic exercises (cardio workouts) or physical activities for fat burning.

-They want to know if Burpees are the best form of exercise for energy expenditure.
+They want to know if Burpees are the best form of aerobic activity for maximizing energy expenditure.